Rotman School of Management: Graduate programs

-The Rotman School delivers the MBA program in six formats; full-time Two-Year MBA, part-time three-year Morning MBA, part-time three-year Evening MBA, one year Executive MBA that is designed for senior managers, the Global Executive MBA, which is delivered in eight key centres of international business in six countries, and a Global Executive MBA for Healthcare and the Life Sciences.
-The school also offers a Master of Finance program, a Master of Management Analytics and a Graduate Diploma in Professional Accounting.
-In addition, it offers combined MBA degrees with the Faculty of Law (JD/MBA) and the Faculty of Applied Science and Engineering (Skoll BASc/MBA); and Collaborative Programs in Asia-Pacific Studies and Environmental Studies.
+The Rotman School delivers the MBA program in six formats; full-time Two-Year MBA, part-time three-year Morning MBA, part-time three-year Evening MBA, one year Executive MBA that is designed for senior managers, the Rotman-SDA Bocconi Global Executive MBA, which is delivered in eight key centres of international business in six countries, and a Global Executive MBA for Healthcare and the Life Sciences.
+The school also offers a Master of Finance program, a Master of Financial Risk Management, a Master of Management Analytics and a Graduate Diploma in Professional Accounting.

 Rotman Full-Time MBA

 The full-time MBA program is a two-year program.
 The school offers optional pre-courses in accounting, finance and quantitative methods, and professional skills workshops on topics such as academic writing and presentation skills.
 The first year begins in the second week of September and is divided into four quarters, covering the program's core curriculum and lasting seven weeks each.
 The first year curriculum consists of a 4-weeks foundation term, followed by two 9-weeks core term, and finishing with a 6-weeks capstone term.
-In the second year, the students are required to complete, over the time of three terms, 10 elective courses out of 80 course drawn from the areas of Accounting, Business economics, Finance, General and integrative thinking, Organizational behavior/Human resource management, Marketing, Operations management, Management science and statistics, and Strategic management.
+In the second year, the students are required to complete, over the time of three terms, 10 elective courses out of 90 courses.

-The school offers MBA degree with majors in Brand management, Consulting, Funds management, Global management, Health sector management, Human resources management, Innovation and entrepreneurship, Investment banking, and Risk management and financial engineering.
+The school offers the MBA degree with emphases in brand management, consulting, funds management, global management, health sector management, human resources management, Innovation and entrepreneurship, Investment banking, and risk management and financial engineering.
 The student can major with one or more specialization depending on the elective courses taken in the second year.

 The students can spend an entire term in second year on an international exchange program.
 Study tours to various parts of the world are also conducted for second year students.
+Students can also participate in the flexible internship program at any time after the first year during the summer, fall, or winter terms.

-As part of Rotman's planned expansion, the full-time MBA program annual class expanded to 350 students.
-International students constitute 52% of the Full-Time MBA class and 40% of the class are female.
-The students of the 2019 class represented 35 countries though the majority of students were from North America and Asia.
-The average age of the full-time MBA students at the start of the program is 27 years and the students have 4 years of work experience on average.
+The full-time MBA program annual class expanded in size in recent years, to 278 students in the graduating class of 2023.
+International students constitute 58% of the Full-Time MBA class and 45% of the class are female.
+The students of the 2023 class represented 39 countries though the majority of students were from North America and Asia.
+The average age of the full-time MBA students at the start of the program is 28 years and the students have 5 years of work experience on average.

-The Rotman Full-Time MBA tuition fees, for the class of 2019 have been increased to $101,350 for Canadian citizens and Permanent Residents, and to $109,970 for International Students, making it the most expensive MBA program in Canada.
+The Rotman Full-Time MBA tuition fees, for the class of 2023 have been increased to $92,540 for Canadian citizens and Permanent Residents, and to $133,740 for international students, making it the most expensive MBA program in Canada.